 There are a couple of other options, but in this case, either MySQL (pronounced “my-s-q-l” or “my sequel”) or MariaDB will be used to manage the WordPress database.
 Both are relational database management systems.
 In other words, the system will manage the database.

 If MySQL is used, take note that the user might be prompted for a “root” user password during its installation process.
-This password is case sensitive.
+This password is case-sensitive.
 MariaDB will not ask for a root user password at this stage.

 The root user password set here (or later) has nothing to do with the username and password used to gain access to the Raspberry Pi.
 It is the administrative password that has full access to SQL and its databases.
-If security is an issue, the root user password needs to be kept secret from other users.
+If security is an issue, the root user password needs to be strong and kept secret from other users.

 The root user can create SQL databases and set privileges for other database users.
 Later, the root user password will be required again, so choose a separate, secure password and keep it safe.